CIROH-UA/DEVCON_SNOW_ML/Getting Started.md

 Restart your server

 ### Creating your Python Virtual Environment
-Since we will be using Jupyter Notebooks for this exercise, we will use the Anaconda command prompt to create our virtual environment.
+Since we will be using Jupyter Notebooks for this exercise, we will use the Anaconda command prompt to create a virtual environment from the provided [environment.yml] file.
 In the command line type:

-    conda create -n DEVCON_env python=3.9.12
+    conda env create -f environment.yml

 For this example, we will be using Python version 3.9.12, specify this version when setting up your new virtual environment.
-After Anaconda finishes setting up your DEVCON_env , activate it using the activate function.
+After Anaconda finishes setting up your environment, activate it using the activate function.

-    conda activate DEVCON_env
+    conda activate notebook

 You should now be working in your new DEVCON_env within the command prompt.
 However, we will want to work in this environment within our Jupyter Notebook and need to create a kernel to connect them.